Care Bears Movie II: A New Generation: Home media

 Care Bears Movie II: A New Generation was released on VHS and Betamax by RCA/Columbia Pictures Home Video on August 21, 1986, and debuted in 12th place on Billboard's Top Kid Video Sales chart on September 27 that same year.
 The film aired during 1987 on the Disney Channel, a premium television station, and was broadcast in later years on CBS, HBO, Showtime and The Movie Channel.
 It returned on VHS as part of the Columbia TriStar Family Collection on August 13, 1996.
 Columbia TriStar Home Entertainment premiered it on DVD on April 8, 2003, as the film is digitally remastered with the picture and color enhanced.
 The only special features in this edition were trailers for several of the company's family-oriented titles.
 This was the last animated feature to be released by Columbia Pictures until Final Fantasy: The Spirits Within in 2001.
 As of 2018, there are consequently no plans for this prequel to be reissued on DVD, even a Blu-ray release has yet to occur.
 However, a widescreen version of this film (unlike the DVD release, which only contains the full screen version), is available to purchase on iTunes, Amazon Prime, and VUDU.
 The original theatrical trailer can be viewed in the iTunes Store.

 Sequel

-In 1987, Nelvana followed A New Generation with The Care Bears Adventure in Wonderland or The Care Bears Movie.
+In 1987, Nelvana followed A New Generation with The Care Bears Adventure in Wonderland.
 In this third film, the Bears and Cousins travel to Wonderland and save its Princess from a wizard; Alice, a girl from the real world, takes her place.
 Self-financed by Nelvana and released by Cineplex Odeon Films, it was the last Care Bears movie of the 1980s to go into theatres.
 It grossed US$2.6 million in the North American market, and US$6 million worldwide by February 1988.
 The Care Bears would not appear in another feature production until 2004's direct-to-video effort, Care Bears: Journey to Joke-a-lot.